 |13.||Panasonic GH5||Y||stereo / mono||Y||Y||full||3.1||Y||-||Y|

 |14.||Sony A9 II||Y||stereo / mono||Y||Y||micro||3.1||Y||Y||Y|

 |16.||Sony A7R III||Y||stereo / mono||Y||Y||micro||3.1||Y||Y||Y|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A9 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
+Both the GFX 50S and the A9 have been discontinued, but can regularly be found used on eBay.
+The GFX 50S was replaced by the Fujifilm GFX 50S II, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm GFX 50S or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (51.1 vs 24MP) with a 43% higher linear resolution.